Daniel Kahneman: Biography, Education, Quotes and Books

 Kahneman and Tversky developed a close friendship.
 Kahneman describes Tversky as funny, cheerful, and incredibly disciplined.
 The smooth collaboration meant that they could put in hours of solid work with a great atmosphere.
 Kahneman describes that Amos had a remedy for everything he struggled with concerning writing and language.

-Kahneman and Amos worked together at the Oregon Research Institute (ORI) in Eugene.
+Daniel Kahneman and Amos Tversky worked together at the Oregon Research Institute (ORI) in Eugene.
 Kahneman calls this the most productive period in his life.
 He and Amos published various articles in various journals.
 During their peak years, 1971-1981, they published a total of eight articles together.
 Five of these had been cited over 1,000 times at the end of 2002.

 They believe they owe the success of these articles to their collaboration.
-Amos and Kahneman shared the idea that, together, they had a golden goose that could lay golden eggs.
+Tversky and Kahneman shared the idea that, together, they had a golden goose that could lay golden eggs.
 The statistical report that was drawn up also demonstrated that the joint work was influential, maybe even superior.

 Kahneman received the most important appreciation for his exceptional work in 2002.
 At this time, he was awarded the Nobel Prize in Economics.
 He received this prize for integrating psychological insights into economic science and in particular with regard to human judgement and decision-making in case of uncertainty.

 In 1978, Daniel Kahneman married Anne Treisman and together they moved to U.B.C.
-In the same period, Amos and his wife Barbara settled in Stanford.
+In the same period, Amos Tversky and his wife Barbara settled in Stanford.
 The collaboration between the two researchers was fully dedicated to studying conjunction fallacy.
 They spent every weekend together and spoke on the phone for many hours.

 Eventually, the collaboration began to diminish, something that came as a painful surprise to both of them.
 They had failed to realise how critically their collaboration depended on the birth of each important idea.
-The years went by, rather unproductively, until the moment Amos heard in 1996 that he was terminally ill and had no more than a few months to live.
+The years went by, rather unproductively, until the moment Amos Tversky heard in 1996 that he was terminally ill and had no more than a few months to live.

 They decided to work on a joint book about decision making.
 The ambition was to elaborate on a study from over 20 years ago.
-Kahneman and Amos wrote an ambitious foreword, but already knew that there would be too little time to complete the study.
+Kahneman and Tversky wrote an ambitious foreword, but already knew that there would be too little time to complete the study.
 Daniel Kahneman describes the period of writing the foreword as his most painful writing experience.

 Daniel Kahneman quotes